Beaufort County Greenspace Program

 December 12, 2025

-When lands are protected through a fee simple process, the property owner sells their land outright to an entity that will then protect the property.
+When land is purchased with a fee simple acquisition, the property owner sells their land outright to an entity that will then own and maintain the land.

-For the Green Space Program, fee simple purchases are made by government entities, including Beaufort County.
+For the Green Space Program, these acquisitions are typically made by government entities, including Beaufort County.
 The County can purchase a property in full or partner with other governments to split the cost, ownership, and future maintenance responsibilities.

-When Beaufort County is the sole purchaser of a fee simple property through the Green Space Program, public access is required and the property will become a future passive park.
+All fee simple procurements will require covenants to be recorded on the property establishing allowed land uses and ensuring responsible stewardship of the land in perpetuity.
+If Beaufort County is the purchaser and owner of fee simple property through the Green Space Program, public access is required, and the property will become a future passive park.